AtomicRogue1/CamScribbler/README.md

 Theme: Education 🏫

 Ever wonder how can I bring my real life protoype designs to life virtually?
-Well now you can with our new product: Project-Broke-But-Woke-Drawing-Tablet
+Well now you can with our new product: CamScribbler

 ---------------------------------------------------------------------------------------------------------------------------------------------------------